eldstal/touchless-xm/README.md

 The project is not yet ready for use.

 ### Case
 The design has been 3D-printed and test fit against an XM4 headset.
-The button design and PCB fastening is still undergoing work.
+The button design and PCB fastening are still undergoing work.
+The mic grill looks good but prints awful.
+Could be that we need to use a metal mesh inserted during the print.

+STLs will be available both with and without USB ports.

 ### PCB
 The design is ready for the first prototype production run, based on a benchtop proof-of-concept.